mohsen159/chifaneuro/README.md

 # memo

-this progect is memo for my L3 info nothing crazy a lot of typing mistakes like in this file i hope if someone else is reading and have any improvment send me pull request
+# this progect is memo for my L3 info nothing crazy a lot of typing mistakes like in this file i hope if someone else is reading and have any improvment send me pull request

-#instalation
+# instalation
-creat a db name memo
+creat a db
-import the db from configuration/memo.sql file creat an acount login
+import the db from configuration/memo.sql file change the login in includes\coon.php to work with your db
+creat a compte
+login

+have fun !